This post may contain affiliate links. See our disclosure policy for details.

 Each crate comes with everything you need to complete the project, including materials and detailed instructions.
 I love that I don’t have to run to several stores for crafting supplies.

 If your child is a little older and a little more skilled, Maker Crate allows your kid to develop some pretty amazing design methods.
 Kids will create items like macrame planters and punch-needle pillows.
-Everything you need is right in the box, including instructions.
+Everything you need is also right in the box, including instructions.

 This crate is ideal for older kids because the finished products look like something from an Etsy store.
 Your kids won’t feel like they’re making cute little crafts, but rather incredible designs.
 Your kids can use these new design skills as they make more amazing stuff.

-9) Environmentalists: Green Kids Crafts STEAM Box
+9) The Homeschool Subscription Boxes Environmentalists will Love: Green Kids Crafts STEAM Box

 Green Kids Crafts STEAM boxes are perfect for younger kids who are getting into STEAM.
 You can choose between two subscriptions – Junior for ages 2-4 and Discovery for ages 5-10+.
 You also have the option to switch boxes, so if the box you choose is too easy or too advanced for your kids, you can always adjust.